dnanexus/dxWDL/doc/Internals.md

     }
 }

-# Reduce add one to an integer
+# Add one to an integer
 task inc {
     input {
         Int a